Master's of Education (M.Ed.) in Educational Leadership

 The Master of Education Degree (M.Ed.) in Educational Leadership provides the necessary courses for a Montana Class 3 Administrative License with a K-12 Principal Endorsement.
-Multiple endorsements will of necessity require more hours of coursework.
+Multiple endorsements will require more hours of coursework.

 In lieu of written comprehensive exams and as a way to assess the quality of scholarship of Master’s degree candidates, the Department of Educational Leadership has implemented a culminating portfolio assessment combined with a culminating scholarly presentation designed to manifest the educational leader’s ability to synthesize the course material into a comprehensive leadership activity.

 The following links contain useful materials to guide this process: